emsejournal/openscience/FAQ.md

 **Are there multiple badges of different flavours?
 What is the connection to the [ACM badging](https://www.acm.org/publications/policies/artifact-review-badging) (used by [ROSE](https://2018.fseconference.org/track/rosefest-2018))?**
 First, there will be a single badge "Open-science" in order to keep things simple.
 Then, multiple badges (up to the 5 levels of ACM) may be introduced.
 The badges are also being discussed with the publisher (Springer).

+**Do artifacts need to be executable?
+What about models or diagrams?**
+Many areas of software engineering do not generate executable artifacts.
+Non-code artifacts such as UML diagrams/models, requirements text, design documents, etc. are all valid artifacts.
+If the artifact addresses the topic of the paper and supports replication, that's fine.
+See here for a lengthier, but not complete, [list of artifacts](https://github.com/researchart/all/blob/master/ListOfArtifacts.md).
+Finally, we prefer if such artifacts are machine-readable and open, e.g., using an open format such as JSON or XMI, as opposed to Visio, PNG, or PDF.